🔄

 Installing wall paneling without a clear layout plan can result in an uneven, sloppy finish.
 The very first panel you install sets the guide for the entire wall, so if it’s even slightly off-kilter, the error will become more obvious with every panel you add.
 To avoid this, use a level and a chalk line to create a perfectly straight guideline for your first row.
 It’s also a great idea to do a “dry fit” by laying out a few panels on the floor or against the wall without adhesive to check your alignment and spacing before you commit.

-How to Choose the Perfect Panels for Your Space
+How to Choose the Right Panels for Your Room

 Picking the right wall panel is about more than just looks—it’s about finding the perfect match for your lifestyle, your space, and your budget.
 With so many options available, it can feel a little overwhelming, but breaking it down makes it simple.
 Think of it as a three-step process: consider the room's function, define your personal style, and find a balance between cost and quality.
 When you get these three things right, you’ll land on a panel that not only looks incredible but also performs exactly how you need it to.
 Let's walk through how to make the best choice for your project.